u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

    #.
 The :guilabel:`mail.default.from` system parameter must have the value
       `notifications\@yourdomain.com`.
    #.
 The :guilabel:`mail.default.from_filter` system parameter must have the value
       `yourdomain.com`.
-Replace `yourdomain` with the custom domain for the Odoo database.
+Replace `yourdomain` with the custom domain for the Thrive Bureau ERP database.
 If there isn't one, then use the :guilabel:`mail.catchall.domain` system parameter.

    For more information see :ref:`Using a default email address <email_communication/default>`.